-- Clinical signs include wheezing or clicking with breathing noises, bubbles from the nose or mouth, frequent yawning or open mouth breathing, holding head pointed upwards while resting, getting substrate stuck in the mouth, and not eating. - Not all signs need to be present to be consistent with respiratory infection.
+- Bacterial, viral or fungal causes - Extremely contagious - Clinical signs include wheezing or clicking with breathing noises, bubbles from the nose or mouth, frequent yawning or open mouth breathing, holding head pointed upwards while resting, getting substrate stuck in the mouth, and not eating. - Not all signs need to be present to be consistent with respiratory infection.
 Since so many infections are viral in origin the treatment with antibiotics is not always successful.